-Brief History of the Führerbunker
+Brief History of Hitler's Bunker in Berlin

-Before Hitler died of a self-inflicted gun wound in a bunker beneath the city he abandoned, the Führerbunker was established in 1936 as an air-raid shelter beneath the Reich Chancellery.
+Before Hitler died of a self-inflicted gunshot wound in a bunker beneath the city he abandoned, the Führerbunker was established in 1936 as an air-raid shelter beneath the Reich Chancellery.

-It was expanded in 1944 and lay 15 meters underground, consisted of about 27 meters of tunnels and rooms and was protected by at least 3.5 meters of enforced concrete.
-Hitler took up full residence on January 16th, 1945.
-It was the center of the Nazi regime until the last week of World War II in Europe.
-On March 20th Hitler honored the last of his soldiers before cameramen and photographers before descending into the bunker.
+As the war intensified and raced to meet its final climax, Hitler took up full-time residence in the bunker on January 16th, 1945.
+The bunker became the headquarters of the Nazi regime as Hitler and his military desperately tried to turn the tide during the last weeks of World War II in Europe.
+On March 20th, Hitler honored the last of his soldiers before cameramen and photographers and descending into the bunker for the final time.

-Hitler married his partner, Eva Braun, and together with their entourage, they committed suicide in the bunker on April 30th, 1945.
+In the last week of April, it became clear the war was lost for the Germans.
+Hitler married his long-term partner, Eva Braun, and together with their entourage, they committed suicide in the bunker on April 30th, 1945.
 Shortly after, the place was stormed by Russian troops where they discovered the grisly scene.
 Though it was only one of the Führerhauptquartiere (Führer Headquarters) used by Hitler, it is certainly the most famous.

-What Happened to Hitler's Bunker in Berlin
+What Happened to Hitler's Bunker in Berlin?

 That doesn't mean it was completely destroyed.
 The underground complex lay in ruins, partly intact, until 1988–9 when the city undertook some reconstruction.
-The bunker was excavated but still sealed off from the public.
+The bunker was excavated, but still sealed off from the public.
 Above ground, the site remained unmarked and mostly covered by a nondescript car park.